raptorf1/cat-bnb/README.md

 # Deployment

 We have deployed this application using Heroku.
-You can navigate through it......(to be announced).
+You can navigate through it on [this](https://kattbnb.herokuapp.com/) link.

 # Tests, Test Coverage & CI